ivan-mogilko/ags-spritevideo/README.md

 ## Building

+**ags_spritevideo** plugin requires following libraries:
-Requires [libpng](http://www.libpng.org/pub/png/) (and consequently - [zlib](http://zlib.net/)) for loading PNG images from files, as AGS engine, sadly, did not support that at the time of writing.
+- **libpng** and **zlib** for loading PNG images from files (as AGS engine, sadly, did not support that at the time of writing);
-You may install ready libs so long as they are available for your system, or build from sources.
-For example, this plugin was tested with libpng v1.6, found here: https://github.com/glennrp/libpng
+- **libogg**, **libtheora** and **libvorbis** for playing theora videos.

+This repository contains partial but sufficient sources for all of these libs.
+Having them here is primarily necessary for building Android version.
+Also I found that not every version of **libpng** contains necessary definitions (this plugin requires "simplified png API").
+These lib sources may be linked regardless of the platform you're compiling on.
+When compiling with Makefile you may choose to use libs installed on your system instead (see Linux section below).

-The video playback support is theoretically optional, and may be excluded during compilation by not defining VIDEO_PLAYBACK option.
+The video playback support is theoretically optional, and may be excluded during compilation by not defining `VIDEO_PLAYBACK` compilation flag.

-For video requires **libogg**, **libtheora** and **libvorbis** libraries installed on your system.
-Plugin uses [TheoraPlayer library](https://www.cateia.com/libtheoraplayer/wiki/index.php/Main_Page), but it is now embedded in the plugin directly (a minimal necessary portion of it) in order to make building easier.
+For video playback plugin uses [TheoraPlayer library](https://www.cateia.com/libtheoraplayer/wiki/index.php/Main_Page), but it is now embedded in the plugin directly (a minimal necessary portion of it) in order to make building easier.
 Plugin is using v1.2 as the later versions have a different library API.
 For the reference, their official source code may be found in this [github repository](https://github.com/AprilAndFriends/theoraplayer).

 ### On Windows

 On Windows use MSVS solutions found in ["msvs" dir](https://github.com/ivan-mogilko/ags-spritevideo/tree/master/msvs).

-For png load support you need to get `libpng` and `zlib`, either as prebuilt libs, or get their sources and build yourself.

-For Video support clone and build `libogg`, `libtheora` and `libvorbis` libraries ([download here](https://www.xiph.org/downloads/)).

-In order to direct Studio to necessary libraries and their headers setup following enviroment variables in your system by [creating user macros in the Property Pages](https://docs.microsoft.com/en-us/cpp/build/working-with-project-properties?view=msvc-160#user-defined-macros):

-* `LIBOGG_INCLUDE` - point to "include" directory inside the libogg's files.
-* `LIBOGG_LIB` - point to where the `libogg_static.lib` is located.
-* `LIBTHEORA_INCLUDE` - point to "include" directory inside the libtheora's files.
-* `LIBTHEORA_LIB` - point to where the `libtheora_static.lib` is located.
-* `LIBVORBIS_INCLUDE` - point to "include" directory inside the libvorbis's files.
-* `LIBVORBIS_LIB` - point to where the `libvorbis_static.lib` is located.
-* `LIBPNG_INCLUDE` - point to where `png.h` of libpng is located.
-* `LIBPNG_LIB` - point to where `libpng16.lib` is located.
-* `ZLIB_LIB` - point to where `zlib.lib` is located.

 There are two pairs of build configs: Release/Debug for a full build, and Release\_NoVideo/Debug\_NoVideo for a no-video build respectively.

 ### On Linux

+Makefile is provided in this repository's root.
+Makefile supports two options that may be set externally when running make:
+- LOCAL_LIB_SRC = [0, 1] - whether to link system libs (0) or local lib sources (1); using system libs is default.
+- NO_VIDEO = [0, 1] - whether to build with video playback support (0) or without one (1); video support is default.

+If you're going to link to the system libs, then you have to make sure you have everything installed.

 Install `libpng-dev` and `zlib-dev` using your system's package manager; or get, build and install ones using suitable source repositories.

 For Video support install `libogg-dev`, `libtheora-dev` and `libvorbis-dev`, or get and build them yourself.
 The plugin requires `libogg.so`, `libtheora.so`, `libtheoradec.so` and `libvorbis.so` to function properly.

-Then `make` for a full build, or `make NO_VIDEO=1` for a no-video build.
+Then run

+    make [LOCAL_LIB_SRC=1] [NO_VIDEO=1]

 ## Credits